There is no set-up fee for regular clients, unless particular equipment is required to be set up before a project can start.

 Once RemoteWorkmate.com finds a virtual assistant for the assignment the client presented, the client is invoiced the monthly fee on the first working day of each month.

 Office fees (optional)

-If you’d like your virtual assistant to work in an office, you’ll need to pay an extra fee of $400AUD per month.
+If you’d like your virtual assistant to work in an office, under supervision, you’ll need to pay an extra fee of $400AUD per month.
 The workstations in the offices are equipped with IBM computers, chairs, desks, headsets, phones and an ADSL internet connection.

 If your virtual assistant is working from home, this cost isn’t added to the monthly fee you are paying.

 You have the option to increase your staff’s rate at any point of the contract, though usually this is done after the first 6 months or annually based on merit or performance.